 When I first began my solo travel journey, I felt confused by the many lists of ‘best solo female travel destinations in Asia’ that already existed.
 It seemed like they were written by people who had travelled to those countries with partners – which is a very different experience from solo travel – or were big companies who hadn’t visited the countries they listed at all!

 I’ve also seen very experienced solo travellers recommend difficult countries for solo female travel in Asia (perhaps forgetting what it’s like to be a first-timer) for example, countries or islands that require tours to get around or have few budget hostel options.

-I’ve been travelling solo for almost 10 years from easy places like Lisbon and Croatia to harder places like Mexico, Cuba, India and South Africa.
+I’ve been travelling solo for almost 10 years from easy solo mini breaks in Europe like Portugal and Croatia to harder places like Mexico, Cuba, India and South Africa.
 Every destination on this list below has been visited solo by myself, with a couple of added suggestions from my friend Cassie, who’s been solo travelling in Asia for 5 years.

 What makes a good solo travel destination in Asia?

 Before I began travelling alone in Asia, Japan kept hitting the top spot of ‘places to solo travel in Asia’ again and again.
 However, after I visited Japan I realised that – although it was super safe, it was also lonely, expensive and had a tricky language barrier.